Josehdez96/Proyecto-Ubico-con-React-JS/README.md

-English mode:
+English version:

-This is a initially frontend project calls Ubico, created with ReactJS
+This is a initially frontend project calls Ubico; a technology browser created with ReactJS

 It's a collaboration between Jose Daniel Hernandez and Jose Luis Alvarez

 If you want to make pull requests, follow these steps:
 1) Clone the repository with Git
-2) Use <code> npm install bootstrap </code>
+2) Install envirorment with <code> npm install bootstrap redux react-redux react-router-dom </code>
-3) Install envirorment with <code> npm install </code> after that, to see the project locally run <code> npm run start </code>
+3) After that, to see the project locally run <code> npm run start </code>

-NOTE: The initial design is inside of MVPstyles/webPageDesignExample
+NOTE: The initial design (by Luis Gallego and Nicolas Hernandez) is inside of MVPstyles/webPageDesignExample